 If you want to use other wood, look for wooden poles between 20-32mm in diameter or battens with a max width of 32mm (you can go wider but this is a good rule of thumb).
 You can read more in our guide here.

-If you want to make differently sized dome, you can use our calculator to determine the lengths.
+If you want to make different sized dome, simply use the calculator to find the 2 lengths needed.

 Step 2: The Kit in a Bit More Detail